solarseller.com alternative energy by John Drake Services, Inc. | home

 Because of the way they work they are much more difficult for most people

-to use than a conventional hobo type stove.
+to use than a conventional hobo or trail type stove.

 These stoves need very dry fuel and must be protected from the wind.